 Victimhood would have to be discarded and be replaced by Responsibility for my own Recovery.

-Today's Sober Hard Candy Crunch is bearable because I live a sustainable, joyous and free Life in Recovery, because of Recovery and not in spite of it as I had with my alcohol and other drugs in the Concentration Camp of Addiction.
+My life today is bearable because I live a sustainable, joyous and free Life in Recovery, because of Recovery and not in spite of it as I had with my alcohol and other drugs in the Concentration Camp of Addiction.

 Hope One.
 Hope All.
 We Can Do This.